rayhagimoto/jobapp/README.md

 - **Calculate a "MatchScore"** for each job using an LLM (Large Language Model) to estimate how relevant a job is to your background.

 ### 2. Automated Resume Tailoring
+- **Resume editing is the most time-consuming and janky part of this project.** It's still under heavy development, and the process is not fully streamlined yet.
+- I found that Google was giving away $300 worth of API credits, so I haven't really cared to optimize for token usage yet—but that's on the docket for future improvements.
 - **Query the Google Spreadsheet** to get job info for the highest MatchScore jobs.
 - **For each job, create a new output folder**:
   `MatchScore_CompanyName_JobTitle_Location/`